 - The distortion slider allows highly distorted images (barrel or pincushion) to be analyzed.

 When you have completed the fine adjustment, click one of the buttons on the bottom of the window.
 If you click Multicharts window, using saved (most recent) values.
 For example, it saves the IT8.7 reference file name., an additional dialog box may appear.
 For example, for the IT8.7 chart it will ask for the required reference file.
 Some of the entries in the input dialog boxes, like color space, can be changed later.
 If you click , it will go directly to the

 To save ROIs for use in future runs or to retrieve ROIs saved in past runs, follow the instructions in How to save and retrieve region selections.
 The ROIs are for the individual chart (Colorchecker, Contrast Resolution, etc.), not for Multicharts as a whole.

 Most charts allow reference files to be entered using the Ref. dropdown menu in the image area on the right of the Multicharts window, below the Color space box.
-(IT8.7 and CMP DT003 charts require them.)
+(IT8.7 and 36-patch Dynamic Range charts require them.)
 The available settings depends on the chart type.
 The previous file is generally available in the dropdown list.
 Here is a summary of the available reference sources.